Topological characterization of hierarchical fractional quantum Hall effects in topological flat bands with SU($N$) symmetry: Models and Methods

-where the number of column and row is set by $N$.
+where the number of columns and rows is set by $N$.
 Physically, this can be understood that the particles are attached to an $M$ number of flux quanta, forming the composite fermions~\cite{Jain1989}.
+Bosons can be attached to odd $M$ fluxes to form a composite fermion, while fermions are attached to even $M$ fluxes to form a composite fermion.
+For odd $M=1,3,5,7\cdots$, the $\mathbf{K}$ matrix indicates a hierarchy of bosonic multicomponent FQH at sequential fillings $\nu=N/(N+1), \nu=N/(3N+1), \nu=N/(5N+1), \nu=N/(7N+1)$ and so on; for even $M=2,4,6,8\cdots$, the $\mathbf{K}$ matrix indicates a fermionic multicomponent FQH at $\nu=N/(2N+1), \nu=N/(4N+1), \nu=N/(6N+1), \nu=N/(8N+1)$ and so on.
 The $\mathbf{K}$ matrix describes the precise nature of the internal topological nature of multicomponent FQH states.
-For instance, from Eq.~\ref{kmatrix}, we can extract the determinants $\det\mathbf{K}=MN+1$, which characterizes the topological degeneracy of ground state manifold.
+For instance, from Eq.~\ref{kmatrix}, we can extract the determinant $\det\mathbf{K}=MN+1$, which characterizes the topological degeneracy of the ground state manifold.
 Under a special linear group SL($N,\mathbb{Z}$) transformation, Eq.~\ref{kmatrix} is related to the Cartan matrix of the Lie algebra SU$(N)$, indicating these FQH ground states host a SU$(N)_1$ Kac-Moody symmetry~\cite{Zee1991,Wen1992a}.
 The $\mathbf{K}$ matrix is related to their multicomponent Hall conductance responses (denoted by the Chern number matrix $\mathbf{C}$ for a multicomponent system), through

 Here the diagonal part of matrix elements $C_{\sigma,\sigma}$ represents the intracomponent Hall conductance (in unit of conductance quanta $e^2/h$), where the off-diagonal part $C_{\sigma,\sigma'}$ is related to the intercomponent drag Hall conductance between particles of the $\sigma$-th and the $\sigma'$-th components.
 For our SU$(N)$ symmetric systems, each component contributes the same charge amount as unit.
 Thus the $N$-component charge vector can be taken as $\mathbf{q}^T=[1,1,\cdots,1]$, and the total charge Hall conductance is given by~\cite{Wen1995}